deriv-com/deriv-app/packages/components/stories/expansion-panel/README.md

 # ExpansionPanel Component

-Renders a `ExpansionPanel` component which is a list of expandable values.
+Renders an `ExpansionPanel` component which is a list of expandable values.

 #### Supported Gestures: